Stars in My Crown (album)

 Stars in My Crown is a Jorma Kaukonen studio album released in 2007 on Red House Records.
 Kaukonen returned to songwriting with this album, and again incorporated the work of several contributing musicians including Barry Mitterhoff, who had been playing mandolin with Hot Tuna since 2002.
-The album made it to the Billboard charts for "Top Heatseekers" peaking at #37.
+The album made it to the Billboard chart for "Top Heatseekers" peaking at No. 37.